-I’m reminded repeatedly, that to have a successful startup, you need to meet an essential need, and fill it.
-Although if you ask me, there are plenty of startups which do quite well not filling an essential need at all.
+I’m repeatedly reminded that to have a successful startup, you must meet and fill an essential need.
+Although, if you ask me, plenty of startups do quite well, not filling an essential need at all.

 For example, think of pie.
-I mean, no one really NEEDS pie.
+I mean, no one NEEDS pie.
 People can live without pie.
-But I’ll bet you that there are plenty of startups who are doing very well, with pie.
+But I’ll bet you that plenty of startups are doing very well with pie.

-Recently there was an episode of Shark Tank where the sharks invested in a company which sold cupcakes.
+Recently there was an episode of Shark Tank where the sharks invested in a company that sold cupcakes.
 In a jar.
 Great idea, right?
-But we don’t really need cupcakes either.
-Pie, cupcakes, pretty much all dessert is really not a mandatory food item.
+But we don’t need cupcakes, either.
+Pie, cupcakes, pretty much all dessert is not a mandatory food item.
 But people love and want them.

 Look at the successful Internet businesses of today, and throw some startups in there.
 Can you identify the specific need that they are addressing?
-With some, you can, but for the rest, aren’t they addressing an even more basic need?
+With some, you can, but aren’t they addressing an even more basic need for the rest?

-The Need To Get Stuff: Amazon, eBay, every other eCommerce site
+- The Need To Get Stuff: Amazon, eBay, and every other eCommerce site

 (Next business idea: salon which serves cupcakes.
 BTW, this post made me hungry for some reason)